(These are excerpts from my book "Intelligence is not Artificial")

 the word that a miracle had taken place in Fatima spread worldwide.
 Believe it

-or not, that is pretty much what happened in 2013 when a fanatical blogger
+or not, that is pretty much what happens today when a fanatical blogger

 the Singularity.
 People like me who remain skeptical of the news are frowned